PHP Becomes First Programming Language To Add 'Modern' Cryptography Library In Its Core

 Any language where the default equality comparison operator is *true* given two string-type variables with values "0E54321" and "0E12345" is not a cryptographically secure language.
 In fact there is a nonzero chance of the default equality operator returning true between two different MD5 or SHA256 hashes if they happen to fall into a hexadecimal form that is all digits except for one E or F.

-Anyone who claims that PHP is somehow more secure as a language because it has added *new optional library calls* wit
+Anyone who claims that PHP is somehow more secure as a language because it has added *new optional library calls* without doing anything about the fundamental language defects is demented.

 PHP has a comparison operator === that evaluates if the two things it is comparing are equal and of the same type.